 GBD Architects Map

 The GBD map served as my initiation into Product Design and design thinking.
-Even though I was just a high school senior when I crafted this, it unearthed my passion for design.
-The creation remains a staple for GBD to this day, designed in alignment with GBD's brand identity and spotlighting their impact on the Portland, OR landscape.
+It unearthed my passion for design.
+This map remains a staple for GBD to this day, designed in alignment with GBD's brand identity and spotlighting their impact on the Portland, OR landscape.

 GBD Architects